Lord Jesus Christ in the 1611KJV

 8. C10-S8 : God told Peter what to do.
 As we see in the next few sentences, the commandment from God went against the Jewish religious traditions which came from the religious part of the Mosaic Law.
 But that is what the New Testament replaces.
 And, God was trying to get peter to understand the changes brought in by the New Testament, including the Jewish insistence that no Gentile can be saved.

 9. C10-S9 : Peter objects to the command.
-Notice that it is based upon religious traditions and not on what the word of God says.
+Notice that it is based upon religious traditions and not on what The word of God says.
 Yes, the Mosaic Law told the Jews to not eat certain things, but that restriction was removed for the church in the New Testament.
 And yes, it can be argued that Peter did not know of this change, at that time, but he did not reference any scripture.
-Therefore, his objection was based upon religious traditions and not on what the word of God. in this chapter, we see God changing those religious traditions for the church in the New Testament.
+Therefore, his objection was based upon religious traditions and not on what The word of God. in this chapter, we see God changing those religious traditions for the church in the New Testament.

 10. C10-S10 : the spiritual explanation from God.